 4) Supermarkets.
 If you’re traveling in North America, Europe, Australia, Japan etc then supermarkets are a gift from God.
 It’s expensive to eat out every day in these countries so get yourself down to the local supermarket (preferably at the end of the day when stuff is getting reduced) and stock up for breakfast/lunch the next day.
 You can pick up bread rolls, meat, cheese, milk for a fraction of the price of a local restaurant – even cheaper if you go in a group, bulkbuy and cook for each other =)

 5) Don’t be averse to becoming a (temporary) veggie!
-Red meat is delicious.
+Red meat is delicious (but awful ethically amd for your help!).
 End of story.
 True, but you’ll see as you travel around the world meat is expensive, and also generally pretty poor quality so if you have the mental strength to turn your back on the meat world every now and again then you’re food will be cheaper, better quality and less likely to ave you hugging the toilet bowl for a couple of days *especially true in India!

-Ok guys, I hope that helps keep some of those precious notes intact in your wallet.
+Ok guys, I hope that helps keep some of those precious notes intact in your wallet, and when it comes to accomodation too, check out here for the Cheapest Hotel Booking Worldwide.
 Travelling is one constant expense (mind you, it’s worth every penny) so it’s important to cut corners when we can – hopefully this will cut a few for you!